TommyAhn16/Single-Cell-Analysis-Pipeline/README.md

 ## Overview

-Analyzing sequenced single cell raw data requires considerable amount of compute resource and time.
+Analyzing sequenced single-cell raw data requires considerable amount of compute resource and time.
 There exists a clear limitation to operate pipelines using only on-premise resources.
 Deploying the pipeline in AWS helped save cost and time through parallel computing and pay-as-you-go cost model.
 This repository shows how I integrated AWS services such as Batch, Step Functions, Lambda, EC2, and CloudFormation to form a complete pipeline in AWS.

 ## Diagram of the Pipeline